Resource Guide

 Fundraising can be done for your club or for a certified non-profit organization and there endless, creative possibilities!

-These are easy ways to raise money and involves the creation of baked goods by members and selling on Vendors Row or at an event.
+These are easy ways to raise money and involves the creation of baked goods by members.
 You do not need any permissions through the Whatcom Health Department unless the items being sold need special care such as re-heating or refrigeration.

 Talk with your advisor about the latest requirements and visit the Whatcom County Health Department for more resources.
+The Club Hub has signs you can post stating that the food was not prepared in a commercial kitchen as well as signs noting any allergens.

 A one-day raffle event is a great way to raise money at an event.
 Many organizations receive donated items and then raffle them off.
 Student Engagement Business Services has tickets for you to use and you will need a quick training on keeping track of your tickets.